Resident Parking permits

 What you’ll need

-1. Proof you live in an eligible property
+1. You live in an eligible property;

 • Current driver’s licence